 No one likes to watch their retirement savings wither in a stock market decline, but for those on the cusp of retirement, or just wading in, plunging portfolio values present an even bigger potential threat to their financial security.

 And it can happen.
 While over the long term history shows that markets exhibit sustained — or, when surging, bullish — growth, there are points where they retreat.
 A drop of more than 20 percent is called a bear market.
 And such bear markets can present challenges for certain age groups.

 Indeed, while younger investors with an asset allocation that befits their financial goals and risk profile are generally advised to stay the course during market downturns — and perhaps take advantage of dollar-cost averaging to contribute to their retirement accounts — older Americans who are ready to retire often face more difficult choices because their time horizon is shorter.

-There are some steps pre-retirees can take to help mitigate the challenge.
+There are some bear market strategies pre-retirees can use to help mitigate the challenge.
 These include: